datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 | substr(a,b,c)    | mid(a,b,c)       |
 | instr(a,b)       | find(a,b)        |

-The question in Q5axv asks whether or not you have influenced policies in the last 12 months and required a boolean response yes or no. In the SN7577 table the responses are recorded as 0 and 1 and in the SN7577_Text file they are recorded as 'no null' and 'null'.
+The question in Q5axv asks whether or not you have influenced \[political\] policies in the last 12 months and required a boolean response yes or no. In the SN7577 table the responses are recorded as 0 and 1 and in the SN7577_Text file they are recorded as 'no null' and 'null'.
+(Here 'null' is just part of the text, it is not related to missing values.)

 We want to write queries which will create a new column representing the SN7577 values from the SN7577_Text values.
 We can do this using either the `substr` or the `instr` function.
 The example below shows the use of `substr`